 * Scope 1 + 2 Emissions, baseline year 2021

 ** Carbon Neutrality (scope 1 + 2 + 3), zero waste and zero accidents with a net positive impact on our planet

 We have already taken giant steps

 At the very heart of this is CELSA Circular Steel, our programme to make steel more sustainable, with a focus on circularity and emissions reduction.
 It is a programme that gives us ambitious goals, focusing on accelerating the drive to a net-positive future by closing the loop in everything we deliver.
-A strategic imperative that unites our Group at every level, the programme will remain ‘wired in’ to how we do business every day.
+A strategic imperative that unites our Group at every level, and how we do business every day.

 HIGH DEGREE OF TRACEABILITY